fadelbt2002/news-headline-classification/README.md

-# news-headline-classification# Beyond the Words: News Headline Classification
+# Beyond the Words: News Headline Classification

 A machine learning project that classifies news headlines by source (NBC vs Fox News) using advanced NLP models including LSTM, BERT, and GPT-2.